TL;DR

 Why Self-Implementing EOS® Needs the Right Software

-Hiring a professional EOS® Implementer is effective - but expensive - so many small to mid-sized businesses try self-implementation.
+Hiring a professional EOS® Implementer is effective but expensive.
+So many small to mid-sized businesses try self-implementation.
 The theory is sound: smart people, the book, and discipline.
-The reality is often chaos: “Franken-OS” setups that splice spreadsheets, task apps, and docs together, creating friction instead of traction.
+The reality is often chaos: Franken-OS setups that splice spreadsheets, task apps, and docs together, creating friction instead of traction.

 1. MonsterOps: The Purpose-Built Champion